 No doubt exams play an important role in shaping a student’s career and life, but there is no point in aiming for high grades if health is going to be compromised.
 Exams will come and go, but a student’s immunity will be with them before, during and even after the exam.

 We are what we eat

 We are what we feed ourselves and this holds true for kids as well.
-Every food choice they are provided passes through the gut, where almost 80 per cent of our immunity lies.
-The right kind of food rich in vitamins, minerals, antioxidants, probiotics, good quality carbs, protein, and fats can strengthen immunity.
-In contrast, the wrong kind of food processed and laced with sugar, salt, trans fat can weaken immunity and make kids susceptible to common cold, cough, chest congestion, and fever.
+Every food choice they are provided with passes through the gut, where almost 80 per cent of our immunity lies.
+The right kind of food rich in vitamins, minerals, antioxidants, probiotics, good quality carbs, protein and fats can strengthen immunity.
+In contrast, the wrong kind of food processed and laced with sugar, salt and trans fat can weaken immunity, and make kids susceptible to the common cold, cough, chest congestion, and fever.

-Rewarding kids with a chocolate or a pizza is only going to temporarily give false high and crash down, leaving them irritable.
-This will also destroy good gut bacteria and encourage bad bacteria/yeast to thrive that sets up immunity for failure.
+Rewarding kids with chocolate or a pizza is only going to give a temporary false high and crash down, leaving them irritable.
+This will also destroy good gut bacteria and encourage bad bacteria/yeast to thrive thereby setting up the immunity for failure.

 During exams, students should have a wholesome diet that includes fresh fruits, vegetables, nuts and seeds.

 Some potent immunity-boosting foods for this exam season